 A brief historic review of Mānoa is provided below, to offer a better holistic understanding of the use and occupation of the project area.
-In the attempt to record and preserve both the tangible (i.e., traditional and historic archaeological sites) and intangible (i.e., moʻolelo, 'ōlelo noʻeau) culture, this research assists in the discussion of anticipated finds.
-Research was conducted at the Hawaiʻi State Library, the University of Hawaiʻi at Mānoa libraries, the SHPD library, and online on the Office of Hawaiian Affairs website and the Waihona Aina, Huapala, and Ulukau databases.
+In the attempt to record and preserve both the tangible (e.g., traditional, and historic archaeological sites) and intangible (e.g., moʻolelo, 'ōlelo noʻeau) culture, this research assists in the discussion of anticipated finds.
+Research was conducted at the Hawai'i State Library, the University of Hawai'i at Mānoa libraries, the SHPD library, and online on the Office of Hawaiian Affairs website and the Waihona Aina, Huapala, and Ulukau databases.
 Archaeological reports and historical reference books were among the materials examined.